zangles/MDA/README.en.md

 🔀 Possible Variations in Finder Organization

-By default, MDA suggests grouping all simple read methods for a model inside a single file, for example:
+By default, MDA proposes grouping all simple read methods for a model in a single file, for example:

 * UserFinder.php
 * OrderFinder.php

-This keeps the directory structure lightweight and avoids creating dozens of tiny classes.
+This keeps the directory tree lightweight and avoids creating dozens of small classes.

-However, this is not the only valid approach.
+However, this is not the only valid way to organize Finders.
-If your team prefers a more granular structure —for example, one Finder class per query:
+If your team prefers a more granular structure—for example, one Finder class per query:

 ```
 FindUserById.php